-The complex calcium silicate hydrate is an amorphous phase wherein the Ca:Si ratio can vary during the hydration period.

-The hydration of the calcium silicate components of Portland cement begins as soon as the PC is exposed to water, but proceeds at a relatively slow pace.
+When PC is exposed to water, a series of hydration reactions initiate which are responsible for the setting and hardening of PC-based concrete: CSH, Ca(OH)2 and ettringite are basically formed.
+The complex calcium silicate hydrate (CSH) is an amorphous phase wherein the Ca:Si ratio can vary during the hydration period.
+The hydration of the calcium silicate components of PC begins as soon as it is exposed to water, but proceeds at a relatively slow kinetic.
 The maturity of PC-based concrete is only reached after up to 28 days, when the required performance is achieved.
 Under normal curing conditions, and without chemical accelerators, roughly 70% of the cement particles are hydrated.